Career Timeline of Thomas Massie: Major Achievements and Milestones

 Discover the career path of Thomas Massie, from the first major opportunity to industry-changing achievements.

 Thomas Massie is an American politician and engineer serving as the U.S. Representative for Kentucky's 4th congressional district since 2012.
-A Republican, his district encompasses much of northeastern Kentucky, notably the Cincinnati area's Kentucky side and Louisville's eastern suburbs.
-He is known for his conservative views and has often been a vocal critic of government spending and intervention.
+A Republican, his district encompasses much of northeastern Kentucky, including areas near Cincinnati and Louisville.
+He is known for his conservative views and often votes against party leadership.

 1993: Founded SensAble Devices Inc.

-In 1993, Thomas Massie and his wife founded SensAble Devices Inc., a company that allowed users to feel digital objects that appeared on a screen.
-He also completed his bachelor's degree the same year.
+In 1993, Thomas Massie and his wife founded SensAble Devices Inc., a company that allowed users to feel digital objects on a screen.
+He also completed his bachelor's degree in the same year.

-In 1996, Massie's company was reincorporated as SensAble Technologies, Inc., after partner Bill Aulet joined.
+In 1996, SensAble Devices Inc. was reincorporated as SensAble Technologies, Inc., after partner Bill Aulet joined.

 2003: Sold SensAble Technologies